ekasetiawans/flutter_background_service/README.md

 - Call `FlutterBackgroundService.configure` to configure handler that will be executed by the Service.
 - Call `FlutterBackgroundService.start` to start the Service.
+- Since the Service using Isolates, You won't be able to share reference between UI and Service.
+You can communicate between UI and Service using `sendData()` and `onDataReceived`.

-## Warning
+## FAQ

-The code will executed in isolated process, you can't share reference between UI and Service.
-Use `sendData` and `onDataReceived` to communicate between service and UI.
+### Why the service not started automatically?

+Some android device manufacturers have a custom android os for example MIUI from Xiaomi.
+You have to deal with that policy.

+### Service killed by system and not respawn?

+Try to disable battery optimization for your app.